HenriPodolski/static-starter/README.md

-# Static Starter - Static Website Builder
+# Static Starter - Static Site Builder

 A starterkit for generating static websites using a modern Front-End development stack, webpack and I18n support.